 In the age of technology, it seems like we are always on the web.
 Constantly sharing, liking, posting, and commenting about the latest news.
-This is mostly made possible by the uproar in technology within the early 2000’s.
-This technology wave has changed everything from the way we conduct business to the way we communicate.
-We are more connected to each other, and that can be partly due to social media.
-Hashtags are another way to help keep in contact with one another.
+This is mostly made possible by the expansion of technology within the early 2000’s.
+This technology wave has changed everything, from the way we conduct business to the way we communicate.
+We are more connected to each other, and one recent key to that connection has been the hashtag.
 Through the use of hashtags, people can communicate with one another about a specific topic.
 For example, let’s say you are writing a post about the Kansas City Chiefs winning the Super Bowl.
-You could put #superbowl60 at the end of your post, which would allow other people who search the same hashtag to see your post.
+You could add #superbowl60 to your post, which would share it with other people who search the same hashtag.
 People often use these hashtags to comment on something they are passionate about or a controversial topic.
 In this report, I will discuss the hashtag known as masksdontwork.

-There is a huge debate over whether or not people should be required to wear masks during the coronavirus pandemic.
-Most health officials say that wearing a mask will reduce the spread of COVID-19 since it is able to block out the droplets of water whenever someone coughs or sneezes.
-In contrast, there is not much evidence to back up this claim as this is new territory for all of us.
+There is a debate over whether or not people should be required to wear masks during the coronavirus pandemic.
+Most health officials say that wearing a mask will reduce the spread of COVID-19, since it is able to block out the droplets of saliva whenever someone coughs or sneezes.
+At the same time, there is not much evidence to back up this claim as this is new territory for all of us.
 Most places do not require you to wear a mask in public, even though it is strongly recommended.
-Furthermore, some people believe that making masks mandatory is infringing on their rights as an American.
+Furthermore, some people believe that making masks mandatory is infringing on their rights as a US citizen.
 For these reasons, there are many who choose not to wear a mask.
-I wanted to take a look at these peoples’ perspectives, which is why I chose the hashtag known as masksdontwork.
-This hashtag is filled with tweets relating to the reasons why some people believe that they should not be required to wear a mask, and even some evidence that cloth masks are entirely ineffective.
+I wanted to take a look at these peoples’ perspectives, which is why I chose to study the #masksdontwork on Twitter.
+This hashtag is linked with tweets relating to the reasons why some people believe that they should not be required to wear a mask, and even some evidence that cloth masks are entirely ineffective.

 Methods